CEDEL2: Corpus Escrito del Español L2 (version 3)

 L2 Spanish learner subcorpora Words Documents

-The 6 native subcorpora serve as ‘control’ data and are used for comparative purposes.
-In particular, the L1 native Spanish subcorpus can be used as a traditional control subcorpus against which we can compare the language produced by the learners of L2 Spanish, especially to check ‘ultimate attainment’: whether very advanced and near-native learners of L2 Spanish can ultimately attain a native level.
-The L1 native Spanish subcorpus contains the language produced by native speakers of Spanish from Spain and from other Spanish-speaking countries (Mexico, Argentina, Colombia, etc.), so it can be used as a corpus of native Spanish in its own right.
+The 13 native subcorpora serve as 'control' data and are used for comparative purposes.
+In particular, the L1 native Spanish subcorpus amounts to nearly half a million words (445,955 words, 1,705 documents).
+It can be used as a traditional control subcorpus against which we can compare the language produced by the learners of L2 Spanish, especially to check 'ultimate attainment': whether very advanced and near-native learners of L2 Spanish can ultimately attain a native level.
+The L1 native Spanish subcorpus contains the language produced by native speakers of Spanish from Spain and from other Spanish-speaking countries (Mexico, Argentina, Colombia, etc.), so, given its large size, it can be used as a corpus of native Spanish in its own right.

-Additionally, there are a few native control subcorpora which are used to investigate the properties of native language (L1) of the learners as well as likely L1 transfer, i.e., whether the learners are transferring properties from their mother tongue (L1) onto their L2 Spanish.
-The subcorpora are: L1 native English, Portuguese, Greek, Japanese, and Arabic.
-In future versions of CEDEL2, there will be additional control corpora so that there is always a control corpus for every L1 of the learners.
+Additionally, there are other 12 native control subcorpora which are used to investigate the properties of native language (L1) of the learners as well as likely L1 transfer, i.e., whether the learners are transferring properties from their mother tongue (L1) onto their L2 Spanish.
+The subcorpora are listed below.

 Table: CEDEL2 native subcorpora